giacomobettas/AutoGait/README.md

 - `data/`: This directory contains the video files used for training the autoencoder and detecting anomalies.
 The `input_videos/` directory contains normal videos used for training, while the `test_video.mp4` file is used for anomaly detection.
 - `models/`: This folder contains the autoencoder trained models.
 They can be loaded into the script to run tests with different models.
 - `src/`: This directory contains the Python scripts that implement the autoencoder, detector, and alerting functionality.
 - `test/`: This directory contains the detector outputs.
+There will be a folder for any anomaly detected containing the first and the last frame of the respective anomaly.
 - `utils/`: This directory contains a utility script for sending email alerts with attachments (work in progress).
 - `Project_lineup.md`: This file explains how to organize and implement the anomaly detection project applied to the gait.
 - `README.md`: This file provides an overview of the project, instructions for setting up and running the project, and other relevant information.